-Eric provides pragmatic and cost-effective intellectual property solutions to clients across broad range of industries, including fashion, entertainment, financial, food, cosmetics and real estate.
+Eric prides himself on his ability to provide pragmatic and cost‐effective solutions to clients across broad range of industries, including fashion, entertainment, financial services, food, cosmetics and real estate.

 Honors & Recognitions